 No two criminal cases unfold the same way.
 While one client may benefit from an aggressive pretrial motion strategy, another may need a careful negotiation-based approach.
 You want an attorney who tailors the defense to fit you, not one who offers a cookie-cutter plan.

-The right criminal defense lawyer will:
+The right criminal defense attorney will:

 - Ask about your personal priorities (avoiding jail, protecting your license, evaluating immigration risks, etc.);